 - A weakened immune system

-Symptoms of scabies include:
+Symptoms of scabies are:

-- Intense itching, usually worse at night
+- Intense itching that is usually worse at night

 - Small red bumps, pimples, or lines on the skin

 The infested area in people with severe symptoms may: